The Fab Four (tribute): 2005-2008: Las Vegas residency and rotating cast

-PBS special and later touring years
+2008-2020: PBS special and later touring years

-In 2013, the PBS special "The Fab Four: The Ultimate Tribute," (starring McNeil, Sarraf, Pring, and Fidel) filmed at Pechanga Resort & Casino on January 6, 2012, received an regional Emmy Award for "Special Events Coverage".
-Dr. Travis Fox, who directed the special, received the Emmy on their behalf, as the band didn't attend the ceremony.
-The band, along with Amador and Sandoval, showed the Emmy award on their social media pages.
+In 2010, The Fab Four filed a lawsuit against Colorado based tribute band The Fab 4 in accusations of copying the name as well as the look and performance.
+As a result, the Fab Four filed the trademarks and use for the name in 2011.
+In 2011, Sandoval retired from the band, but still works backstage as a sound engineer and tour manager and sometimes fills in as Starr; he was replaced by Sacramento-born Erik Fidel, then 21.
+Fidel does not have Starr's nose shape but it takes 90 minutes to put on a prosthetic.
+On July 12, 2013, the PBS special The Fab Four: The Ultimate Tribute (starring McNeil, Sarraf, Pring, and Fidel), filmed at Pechanga Resort Casino on January 6, 2012, received an regional Emmy Award for special events coverage.
+Travis Fox, founder of the special's producer, MindFox Productions, received the Emmy on behalf of the production.
+McNeil currently holds the statuette in his home in St Louis.

-In 2018, McNeil said "After 25 years, I want to be home a little more.
+In 2018, McNeil announced his semi retirement from the Fab Four.
+He said, "After 25 years, I want to be home a little more.
 But I'm still president of the company, and everybody who started this with me are still my business partners, even though only Ardy's still on stage.
 So it'll be carrying on, which is great."
-He anointed Newcastle-born Adam Hastings (originally from the Bootleg Beatles) as his replacement, though he does come back to perform whenever Hastings isn't available.
-From January 2018 to March 2020, the regular lineup consisted of Sarraf (McCartney), Hastings (Lennon), Pring (Harrison), and Bologna (Starr).
+He endorsed Newcastle-born Adam Hastings (originally from the Bootleg Beatles) as his replacement on November 23rd at the City National Grove of Anaheim, though McNeil comes back to perform whenever Hastings is unavailable.
+Amador also became the band's manager in July.
+From November 2018 to March 2020, the regular lineup consisted of Sarraf (McCartney), Hastings (Lennon), Pring (Harrison), and Bologna (Starr).